 With extensive research on the topic of 21st century learning, Weinschreider provided five key learning concepts that are driving the transformation of classroom furniture:

-Tables, desks, interactive whiteboards and other furniture are now equipped with wheels in order to provide mobility and easier storage, Weinschreider said.
+Tables, desks, high gloss tv unit, interactive whiteboards and other furniture are now equipped with wheels in order to provide mobility and easier storage, Weinschreider said.

 Many new products are also in a wide range of standards and custom colors with a variety of fabrics to attune to a modern look and feel, added Weinschreider.